Business Secrets Exposed – The Four Tips For Buying A Business

 Tip #1 – Step Into a Failing Business

 Remember that the onus is on the creditor to chase the debt that the previous owner created.
 Now that you’ve taken over, they can see a potential light at the end of the tunnel.
-This means they’re likely to grant you some time to look at how to restructure the business.
+This means they’re likely to grant you some time to look at how to restructure and plan the business.

 Tip #2 – Use Vendor Finance